3.1 Program Regulations

-Students who have been Suspended will be inadmissible to their original degree for one year.
-Students who have been suspended and wish subsequently to be re-admitted to their original degree must petition through Admission Services, providing an explanation of the circumstances leading up to the Suspension, what has occurred during the period of suspension, and the student's new academic goals.
-See also 3.1.10 for certain special cases.
+Students who have been Required to Withdraw for Two Terms (WT) and wish subsequently to be re-admitted to their original degree must petition through Admission Services, providing an explanation of the circumstances leading up to the withdrawal, what has occurred during the period of withdrawal, and the student's new academic goals.
+See also Section 3.1.9.

 Required to Withdraw for Two Years (WY) applies to all studies at the University including Special studies.
-After a WY decision, students wishing to be considered for readmission to a degree program must wait three years and then make an appeal to the Faculty Committee on Admissions and Studies.
-When being considered for readmission after a WY decision, students may be required to complete certain specific courses and to forfeit certain previously completed credits in order to provide a reasonable expectation of success.
-The CGPA will be based upon successful and unsuccessful credits accepted upon readmission.
+After a WY decision, students wishing to be considered for readmission to a degree program must wait two years and then make an appeal to the Faculty Committee on Admissions and Studies.
+When being considered for readmission after a WY decision, students may be required to complete certain specific courses in order to demonstrate a reasonable expectation of success.
+The CGPA will be based upon successful and unsuccessful credits attempted upon readmission.

 The Cumulative Grade Point Average (CGPA) is the key assessment tool for graduation and/or eligibility to continue in a degree program.
 The CGPA is the ratio of the grade points earned on a set of courses to the total credit value of these courses.
 In calculating the CGPA, the grade points contributed by each course are multiplied by the credit value of the course.
 For example, A+ is equal to 12.00 grade points.
 For a 0.5 credit course, it is equal to 6.00 grade points (12/2).
 The CGPA is truncated to two decimal places (with no rounding).

 The overall CGPA includes all courses that satisfy requirements of the student's program or would have satisfied such requirements if a passing grade had been obtained.
 In particular, an F grade is included in the calculation until it is removed through course repetition or replacement.
 When a course is repeated, the best grade is used.
 Some exceptions for those in the Bachelor of Engineering apply (https://calendar.carleton.ca/undergrad/undergradprograms/engineering/#regulationstext).
 All Carleton credits counting toward advanced standing in the degree program are included in the CGPA calculation.
 All credits obtained through the University of Ottawa Exchange agreement are included in the CGPA calculation.